zrlio/disni/README.md

 # DiSNI: Direct Storage and Networking Interface

 DiSNI is a Java library for direct storage and networking access from userpace.
-It currently provides an RDMA interface.
+It currently provides an RDMA interface, which is the open source variant of IBM's jVerbs.
 Support for other userpace storage and networking interfaces, such as DPDK or SPDK, are in planning.

 ## RDMA APIs